 Arranging a green burial in Albuquerque

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in green burial from families.
-At present, families typically have two options – traditional burial or cremation.
+In a recent survey, the National Funeral Directors Association discovered that 72% of funeral homes reported increased families’ interest in green burial.
+At present, families typically have two options: traditional burial or cremation.

 However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than cremation.
 Typically, a green funeral will cost between $3,000 and $5,000.

-There is currently only one cemetery offering green burial options in New Mexico, and that is Commonweal Conservancy in Santa Fe.
+Currently, only one cemetery offers green burial options in New Mexico: Commonweal Conservancy in Santa Fe.
 More details can be found in our Green Burials Directory.

 Can I arrange a no-cost cremation in Albuquerque?

-A “no-cost” cremation normally refers to a whole-body donation program where the deceased’s remains are cremated free of charge after the donation.
-If you wish to donate your body to science in New Mexico, The University of New Mexico has a Body Donation Program, but you will need to check with them directly as to any limitations on donor acceptance.
+A “no-cost” cremation refers typically to a whole-body donation program where the deceased’s remains are free of charge after the donation.
+If you wish to donate your body to science in New Mexico, The University of New Mexico has a Body Donation Program.
+Still, you must check with them directly about any donor acceptance limitations.
 You can find more information on their website here.

-However, you should be aware that an anatomical donation may not always be accepted at the time of death, so you should have a provisional funeral or cremation plan in the event a donation cannot be accepted.
+However, you should be aware that an anatomical donation may not always be accepted at the time of death.
+So, you should have a provisional funeral or cremation plan if a donation cannot be accepted.

 For more information on whole body donation, visit our page on Body Donation.